evereux/flicket/README.md

 If you already have a flask drive website hopefully this project is structured in such a way that makes merging this into that not too much of a chore.

-## Caveats
-I'm no programmer or web designer.
-Test first.

 ## Flicket Requirements
 * Python 3.5.2 - I developed this application using this version of python.
 * MySQL Database server